maeleffendi/Cyclone_IV_FPGA_Dev_Board/SPI_MAX6675/Readme.md

 ![SPI State Machine](images/spi_sm.png)

 The resolution of MAX6675 is 10.25uV/LSB or 41uV/C. That is 0.25C/LSB or 250mC/LSB.
 Therefore, for ease of implementation, the 12-bit ADC output is multiplied by 250 to get a milli-degree-celcius temperature reading.
-This is then divided by 256 to convert it to a 8-bit value than can easily trasmitted over the UART interface to the PC.
+This is then divided by 256 to convert it to an 8-bit value that can be easily trasmitted over the UART interface to the PC.
 Refer to UART_PC for information about the UART implementation.

 On the PC side, SerialPlot was used to plot the data recieved from the FPGA over UART, where the recieved 8-bit value is gained by 0.256 to get the temperature reading in degrees Celsius.